Egon Spengler: Ghostbusters II (1989)

 Due to the large amount of collateral damage New York City suffered from the battle with Gozer, the Ghostbusters were sued by nearly every county and city agency in New York.
 Additionally a judicial restraining order was enacted which barred the Ghostbusters from performing services as paranormal investigators and eliminators, effectively putting them out of business.
 Five years after the events of the first film Egon returned to teaching at Manhattan College, working at its Institute for Advanced Theoretical Research and was conducting experiments on human emotions, during which he invented the Giga Meter, a device similar to the PKE Meter designed to detect and measure psychomagnotheric energy in gigaelectron volts.
 A negative test involved keeping a couple with marriage problems locked in a room for hours and gradually raising the temperature.
 A positive test involved a girl in a room with dozens of stuffed animals and a puppy.

 He was the first person Dana Barrett contacted when her baby carriage took off by itself.
 Egon recommended bringing in Ray, and they both performed a physical exam on Dana's son Oscar.
 Egon, along with Peter and Ray were later arrested after digging a large hole under First Avenue as part of their paranormal investigations to help Dana.
 At trial they were found guilty by judge Stephen Wexler (whom Egon said was known as "The Hammer") of willful destruction of public property, fraud, violating their judicial restraining order, and malicious mischief.
-While angrily insulting the trio, judge Stephen Wexler inadvertently released the ghosts of the Scoleri Brothers, two murderers he sentenced to death by the electric chair.
+While angrily insulting the trio, judge Stephen Wexler inadvertently manifested the ghosts of the Scoleri Brothers, two murderers he sentenced to death by the electric chair.
 In the ensuing chaos judge Wexler dismisses the charges against the Ghostbusters and rescinds their judicial restraining order, allowing Egon, Ray, and Peter to capture the released ghosts and effectively putting the Ghostbusters back in business.

 Egon had a dry sense of humor which he would use to bewilder Peter, and smirked at his friend's cluelessness as to what the word "epididymis" meant.

 Egon primarily worked with Ray (both of whom still lived at the Firehouse), conducting research on the pink slime.
 Eventually they developed "slime blowers", consisting of large metal tanks and handheld nozzles that fire positively charged substance.
 Still very scientifically minded, Egon here seemed to have loosened up a little bit, letting his sense of humor show and even giving Dana a smile and Peter (who was carried away with photographing Vigo's portrait), a knowing smile.
 It is implied by Peter that two years prior to the film's events, the team had used their proton packs.
 Not limited to John H. Tobin's books, Egon and Ray rely on the latter's resources at Ray's Occult Books, and through Leon Zundinger's article in Magicians, Martyrs and Madmen found information about Vigo the Carpathian.